gchure/phd/docs/src/chapter_02/section_06_discussion.md

-is of considerable interest when designing or characterizing a genetic circuit, is revealed to have an interesting property: although changing the value of $\Delta \varepsilon_{RA}$ causes the dynamic range curves to shift to the right or left, each curve has the same shape and in particular the same maximum value.
+is of considerable interest when designing or characterizing a genetic circuit, is revealed to have an interesting property: although changing the value of $\Delta \varepsilon_{RA}$ causes the dynamic range curves to shift to the right or left, each curve has the same shape and, in particular, the same maximum value.
 This means that strains with strong or weak binding energies can attain the same dynamic range when the value of $R$ is tuned to compensate for the binding energy.
 This feature is not immediately apparent